Mahesh100/C-Programming/README.md

 **Data Type is the Intimation Given to the Operating System that perticular type of data is going to be used.

+-The data type whose size is already define know as Primetative data type.
+-Primetative ->The size is Completly define bt the operating system.

 * Indentifiers in C programming Language.